Welcome to Computers for Classrooms

 New!
 Computers for Seniors Program

 In the past only low income individuals could get computers from CFC.
 We now have a new policy for seniors.
 Age alone can qualify a person to get a computer for their own use.
 Many seniors may be able to afford new but don't care the spend a lot of money for their first computer.
 Anyone 65 or older can get a computer.
-The prices range from $100 to $200 for our desktop computers for complete systems with Windows 7, Microsoft Office, anti-virus programs and including a one year warranty on hardware and software installed.
+The prices range from $85 to $200 for our desktop computers for complete systems with Windows 7 Pro, Microsoft Office 2010, anti-virus programs and including a one year warranty on hardware and software installed.
 Everyone needs a computer!
-Check out Computers for Seniors.
+Check out our price sheet.

 Wanted!
 A Principal or Parent Teacher Organization wanting to help all students have a home computer.